 I usually use my tools straight from the grinder as I find the burr left from grinding cuts

 our tough Australian timbers easier than spending time honing an edge on ones tools.

 You really only have to touch the tool to the grinder to bring up the burr rather than grind the tool away.

 As a professional woodturner I find that the P&N range of tools suits my requirements of

 working our Australian timbers equal to or better than one would expect of any tool on the

 market in this country.

-The range is now being exported to USA and Canada so the news is out that the
+The range was also exported to USA and Canada so the news is out that the

-Aussies have a great product and the world wants to see what we have to offer.
+Aussies have a great product and the world wants to use them.

 Sutton Tools decide to cease production of the P&N woodturning tool range in early 2018 due to declining sales.